Heterogeneous Clinical Trial Outcomes via Multi-Output Gaussian Processes: Results

 \subsection{Observational Time-Series Data}

 We see the predictive loss results for the first real data set in Table \ref{Tab:ObservationalResults} and Figure \ref{Fig:ObservationalResults}.
 We see that all of the methods were confidently correct in their predictions of labels for the binomial outputs, suggesting that this is a relatively easy classification problem.
-That said, when considering the ranking of the predictions, we see that GP.m model outperforms the other methods on the binomial outputs.
-We see a small number of extremely confident predictions from the brms model, especially for output 3, which is a concern even if they are correct.
+That said, when considering the ranking of the predictions, we see that GP.m model outperforms the other methods on the binomial outputs, the GP.f model mostly outperforms the brms models, and the brm.m model outperforms the brms.f model.
+We see a small number of extremely confident predictions from the GP.m model, especially for output 1, which is a concern even if they are correct, as the probabilities are unlikely to be well-calibrated.

-When considering the continuous output, we see more mixed results between the methods, with the only clearly significant result being that the GP.f model appears to perform uniformly worse than the other methods.
+When considering the continuous output, we see more mixed results between the methods, with the only clearly significant result being that the GP.m model performs uniformly better than the other methods, whose losses are otherwise indistinguishable.

 Parameter posterior summaries are presented for all four models trained on this data set in \cref{tab:thien.GP.f,tab:thien.GP.m,tab:thien.brms.f,tab:thien.brms.m}.